eProsima/Fast-DDS-docs/docs/fastdds/env_vars/env_vars.rst

 Skips looking for a default profile configuration XML file.
-If this variable is set to `1`, *Fast DDS* will load the configuration parameters directly from the classes' definitions without looking for the *DEFAULT_FASTRTPS_PROFILES.xml* in the working directory.
+If this variable is set to `1`, *Fast DDS* will load the configuration parameters directly from the classes' definitions without looking for the *DEFAULT_FASTDDS_PROFILES.xml* in the working directory.
 For more information about XML profiles, please refer to :ref:`xml_profiles`.

 +------------------------------------------------------------------+